-- Workspaces the set of workspaces and their names. - Namespaces the set of namespace URIs used in paths, property names, and property values. - Properties the properties for each node, stored in a serialized (and optionally compressed) form. - Large values property values larger than a certain size will be broken out into this table, where they are tracked by their SHA-1 has and shared by all properties that have that same value.
-The values are stored in a binary (and optionally compressed) form. - Children the children for each node, where each child is represented by a separate record.
+- Workspaces the set of workspaces and their names. - Namespaces the set of namespace URIs used in paths, property names, and property values. - Nodes the nodes in the repository, where each node and its properties are represented by a single record.
 This approach makes it possible to efficiently work with nodes containing large numbers of children, where adding and removing child nodes is largely independent of the number of children.
-Also, working with properties is also completely independent of the number of child nodes. - · ReferenceChanges the references from one node to another

-- · Subgraph a working area for efficiently computing the space of a subgraph; see below - Options the parameters for this store's configuration (common to all models)
+Since the primary consumer of ModeShape graph information is the JCR layer, and the JCR layer always retrieves the nodes' properties for retrieved nodes, the properties have been moved in-row with the nodes.
+Properties are still store in an opaque, serialized (and optionally compressed) form. - Large values property values larger than a certain size will be broken out into this table, where they are tracked by their SHA-1 has and shared by all properties that have that same value.
+The values are stored in a binary (and optionally compressed) form. - Subgraph a working area for efficiently computing the space of a subgraph; see below - Options the parameters for this store's configuration (common to all models)